<< BACK to OUR BELIEFS Page

 Our Developing Bias

-Some will still find arguments against observing the sun or stars using extreme outliers, such as: how can you observe the Sabbath when you're above the Arctic Circle or below the Antartic Circle where days are irregular and the sun doesn't shine for months at a time?
+Some will still find arguments against observing the sun or stars using extreme outliers, such as: how can you observe the Sabbath when you're above the Arctic Circle or below the Antarctic Circle where days are irregular, and the sun doesn't shine for months at a time?
 This argument used to be more theoretical, but in our modern times many do find themselves in such a predicament where they experience a long polar night.
 In most of these cases, man-made tools are needed as a reference, such as watches, to determine the time of day.
 Many will mark the last known time the sun dipped below the horizon prior to the long polar night and use this as a reference point to begin and end each day until the sun can be seen again.
-But does this mean observing the signs given to us in the Bible are not valid?
+But does this mean observing the signs given to us in the Bible are somehow not valid?
 Of course not!
 Sometimes, we are forced to use good old common sense.

 There are other man-made traditions for starting the Biblical Day given by Orthodox Jews who begin the Sabbath by lighting a Shabbat candle (or lamp) precisely 18 minutes before the sun goes down.
 Alternatively, they may light the candle when the sun is no longer seen by an observer on the treetops.
-Certainly these are rules never given in scripture.
+Certainly, these are rules never given in scripture.
 Rather, they are found in the Talmud (for Shabbat 35b), which also add definitions for the size of stars to be seen to fulfill the moment of twilight - they had to be medium stars, not too large and not too small.

 Of course, now you have allowed a man-made concept to define the Biblical Day.
-This type of negotiation of giving into our mathematical bias sets a bad precedent for recognizing His timepiece.
+This type of negotiation of giving into our clock bias sets a bad precedent for recognizing His timepiece.
 Remember Deuteronomy 12:32 that says[1]:

 Most who have kept Yehovah's Sabbath have accepted and grasped the Biblical concept of observing the sun (and possibly the stars) and not relying solely on a standardized timetable or a calculated average like 6pm-to-6pm, to know when it should begin.
 In fact, the verse above would indicate such a practice as being sinful and contrary to Yehovah - especially when they know better.

 Many have been raised and taught, as a child, the simple concept of observation.
 If one is new to keeping the Sabbath, however, it can take some time to make the adjustment for thinking of days differently than midnight-to-midnight on our clocks.
 While there are mathematical tools that can assist us in knowing what time the sun goes down in our local area, it's still an approximation and would not account for visibly acknowledging if any stars are in the sky.
-In either case, if one method differs from the other, it is ultimately the sun & stars that we should observe and comply with according to scripture, not man-made concepts based on calculations, rules or average timetables.
-When we actively observe Yehovah's signs regularly to begin the Biblical Day, it can be a first step for many in overcoming their mathematical bias and the lessons learned from this practice are foundational as we look further into the remaining components of the Biblical Calendar.
+In either case, if one method differs from the other, it is ultimately the sun & stars that we should observe and comply with according to scripture, not man-made concepts based on calculations, rules, or average timetables.
+When we actively observe Yehovah's signs regularly to begin the Biblical Day, it can be a first step for many in overcoming their calendar bias and the lessons learned from this practice are foundational as we look further into the remaining components of the Biblical Calendar.

 Download full-version PDF document